6 reasons to choose React Native for your next cross-platform build

 REACT NATIVEs ORIGINS

 Back in 2011, Facebook reached the critical number of one trillion-page views.
-With this milestone, their team understood that performance optimization via custom fixes and minor aids to their PHP base won’t do and It was time to find a more flexible, more native solution to the ever-growing web.
+With this milestone, their team understood that performance optimization via custom fixes to their PHP base won’t do.
+It was time to find a more flexible, more native solution to the ever-growing web.

-With the growth of Mobile Web, Facebook understood that their bet on HTML was more likely to generate churn.
-Since their platform was complicated enough, a native fork to Android and iOS was required, yet way too expensive (from the technical debt perspective) outlining a critical challenge they had to solve in the nearest future.
+With the growth of Mobile Web, Facebook understood that their bet on HTML leaned towards generating churn.
+Their platform (already complicated enough) required an Android and iOS port, yet native apps proved way too expensive […] at least from the technical debt perspective […] outlining a critical challenge they in the nearest future.

 Things have changed and after 2 years of experimenting with React Native (further as RN), there are over a dozen reasons it is our top-choice when cross-platform stands for a business requirement.